nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Goodbye.
 Very encouraging.
 Now it's going to yes.
 There we go.
 So now Cahir has a bleed, has a bleed damage.

 Oh, okay.
 And that's all it's going to do.
 That's all.
-Sameer, you're up.
+Simear, you're up.
 I was thinking about this.

 Lovely, you know, whatever this is.
 Attack with fire.
 Yeah.
 Do it.
 Do you want to?